danielamaci/bxc.github.io/docs/index.markdown

 capabilities:
   - image_path: /assets/images/mix.png
     excerpt:
-      In addition to having an actual “look-and-feel” resemblance to turbulent fields, BxC-generated fields also match physical turbulent flows in terms of higher order statistics, compared to actual DNS simulastions.
-The relatively simple python-implementation allows for full user-controlled customization of the power spectrum as well as the inclusion of realistic features such as anisotropy and background structured topologies.
+      In addition to having an actual “look-and-feel” resemblance to turbulent fields, BxC-generated fields also match physical turbulent flows in terms of higher order statistics, compared to actual DNS simulations.
+The relatively simple Python-implementation allows for full user-controlled customization of the power spectrum as well as the inclusion of realistic features such as anisotropy and background structured topologies.
     title: Capabilities
     url: /features
     btn_label: See more